Skip to content

 Western Fjords Cycling Guide

 One of the most dramatic climbs in Norway.
 From Aurland at sea level, the Snow Road climbs 1,286 metres in just 17 kilometres — an average of 7.5% with no respite.
+The climb starts from Aurlandsvangen at sea level and reaches the Stegastein viewpoint by bike at km 7.5 — a cycling perspective on Norway's most photographed cantilever platform.
 Pass the iconic Stegastein viewpoint, suspended 650 metres above the Aurlandsfjord, before the open high-mountain plateau.
 A Norwegian Scenic Route and a bucket-list climb for any serious cyclist.

 Kilometre by Kilometre